Planetary boundaries: Authors

 The authors of this framework was a group of Earth System and environmental scientists in 2009 led by Johan Rockström from the Stockholm Resilience Centre and Will Steffen from the Australian National University.
 They collaborated with 26 leading academics, including Nobel laureate Paul Crutzen, Goddard Institute for Space Studies climate scientist James Hansen, oceanographer Katherine Richardson, geographer Diana Liverman and the German Chancellor's chief climate adviser Hans Joachim Schellnhuber.

 Most of the contributing scientists were involved in strategy-setting for the Earth System Science Partnership, the precursor to the international global change research network Future Earth.
 The group wanted to define a "safe operating space for humanity" for the wider scientific community, as a precondition for sustainable development.

 Nine boundaries

 Thresholds and tipping points

-The 2009 study identified nine planetary boundaries and, drawing on current scientific understanding, the researchers proposed quantifications for seven of them.
-These are:
+The 2009 study identified nine planetary boundaries with quantifications for seven of them, eight of them are now being quantified in 2025.
+These are :